 Note: To do this the option "auto allocate" must be enabled for job offers—which can be found in the "Workflow" section of the admin settings.

 Figure 5.
 A job offer is received and claimed.

 Figure 6.
 The claimant is automatically allocated the job.

 Also, see Admin Settings: Workflow.

-Note: Job offers will remain in the "Declined Offers" view until one week after the job start date (even if the job itself is canceled after it was declined).
+Note: Job offers will be moved to the "Expired" view until one week after the job start date (even if the job itself is canceled after it was declined).

 Offers appear in the "Expired Offers" view when:

 - The job or resource requirement is fully allocated, and the offer is closed.